US Supreme Court restores Trump to Colorado ballot – DW – 03/04/2024

 Shortly after the announcement, Trump took to his website, Truth Social, to describe the decision as a "big win" for the United States.

+Colorado Secretary of State Jena Griswold said she was "disappointed in the US Supreme Court's decision" to strip states of the "authority to enforce Section 3 of the 14th Amendment for federal candidates.
+Colorado should be able to bar oath-breaking insurrections from our ballot."

-The ruling from the Supreme Court is a major boost to Trump's campaign on the eve of Super Tuesday.
+The ruling from the Supreme Court is a significant boost to Trump's campaign on the eve of Super Tuesday.

 In 2016, Super Tuesday was the moment Trump seized control of the Republican primary, winning seven of the 11 contests.
 He was elected president later that year.